 Applicants for admission to the William S. Boyd School of Law must:

 - Have earned a bachelor's degree from an accredited four-year college or university, or be on track to graduate before law school classes begin.
-The bachelor's degree may be in a discipline.
+The bachelor's degree may be in a discipline or major.

 - Have taken the Law School Admission Test (LSAT) or qualify for LSAT-Alternate Admission.
 The test is offered several times per year.
 LSAT scores older than five years will not be considered.

 - Register for, and maintain an up-to-date file with the LSAC Credential Assembly Service (CAS).
 It is the responsibility of applicants to ensure that an official transcript from each institution they have attended is sent by that institution to CAS.
 Do not have transcripts sent directly to the Boyd School of Law.